How to Get Destination Marketing Right in a Digital World

 So many DMOs have adopted a digital mindset when it comes to promoting their destination and achieving higher operational effectiveness.

-In fact, new developments in data analytics and the way people consume content (especially video) have had a big impact for some organizations and others are taking notice.
+In fact, new developments in data analytics and the way people consume content (especially video) have had a big impact on some organizations and others are taking notice.

 Specifically, we can highlight the move from mass media advertising like TV and radio ads to digital such as search ads and social media.